-In the United States, much of the conversation around faith is dominated by conservative voices, voices that often argue for policies that restrict the rights of, or hurt the people in our communities.
+In the United States, much of the conversation around faith is dominated by conservative voices, voices that often argue for policies that restrict the rights of people in our communities.
 Through Progressive Voices of Faith, Pacific School of Religion (PSR) seeks to amplify the faith-based perspectives of progressives on politically and culturally relevant issues.

 This month we asked the PSR community about how their vocational and spiritual goals connect with PSR’s mission: to prepare a diverse cadre of spiritually rooted leaders with the vision, resilience, and skill to create a world where all can thrive.

 What does a world where all can thrive look like?
-A common thread that arose was of viewing all people with love and fellowship and taking responsibility for each other’s wellbeing.
+A common thread that arose was viewing all people with love and fellowship and taking responsibility for each other’s well-being.

 Current student Elizabeth Preston described a world where the “quality of life increases when the fundamental human needs of everyone are met.
 Thus, an individual’s quality of life would not increase by earning wealth…instead, quality of life would increase by knowing that one’s neighbors are safely and securely housed, have medical care, are safe from random violence, and are food secure.”